tebeco/alexdarbyshire.com/content/posts/deploy-cloud-openai-compatible-endpoint-on-runpod-test-k6/index.md

 We will utilise a pod in this example.

-A pod is a docker container with one or more GPUs attached.
+A pod is a container with one or more GPUs attached.
 We specify the docker image and the configuration.
 The pod will run until we terminate it.

 Pods provide easy TCP and HTTPS port forwarding to RunPod's generated hostnames via its proxy.